TechSavantis/polisparalela/site/content/thinks/helping-cade-street-nursery-to-grow.md

 ![](images/blog/cade-street-sq1.png)

-“We’re really pleased with the outcome of our online marketing campaign with Tomango”, said Rob.
+“We’re really pleased with the outcome of our online marketing campaign with Polis Paralela”, said Rob.
 “Targets were set for the project and they responded to the challenge.
 These targets were exceeded and this resulted in a good uplift in sales –  plus an increased following online which helps us to continue to communicate with our customers.”

->"Tomango really got behind our business and enabled us to dramatically improve our online presence."
+>"Polis Paralela really got behind our business and enabled us to dramatically improve our online presence."

 Both Rob and Debbie were very pleased with how the campaign turned out.
 With some exciting developments planned at the nursery, we’re all looking forward to seeing how we can help them again in the future!